Skip to content

 1. Create meaningful choices:

 Start with items your child enjoys – food, toys, places.
-Use the board/jars in different routines, not just one (e.g., not only at mealtimes).
+Use the board/jars within different routines, not just one (e.g., not only at mealtimes).

 2. Prepare the board/jar etc:

-• You can laminate for durability, use a transparent lidded jar or box.
+• You can laminate any photos/symbols for durability, or use a transparent lidded jar or box for objects.

 • Use Velcro for removable options – helps reduce or increase choices depending on how the child is feeling.